‘Cowboy’ Rishi hit by new concrete crisis as it threatens pledge to cut NHS backlog

 ‘Cowboy’ Rishi Sunak hit by new concrete crisis as it threatens pledge to cut NHS backlog

-Hospital buildings plagued by crumbling concrete are holding back progress on NHS waiting lists, health chiefs warn
+Exclusive: Hospital buildings plagued by crumbling concrete are holding back progress on NHS waiting lists, health chiefs warn

 Rishi Sunak’s pledge to cut the NHS waiting list backlog is being threatened by the crumbling concrete crisis as affected hospitals warn they will be forced to shut wards and theatres.